bmenne-dspace/fmi-ls-bus/wireshark-plugin/ReadMe.md

 By integrating seamlessly into Wireshark, the FMI-LS-BUS plugin enables the user to analyze the message flow between models efficiently, identify issues more quickly, and gain deeper insight into protocol behavior.
 The plugin leverages the familiar Wireshark user interface and integrates naturally into existing analysis and debugging workflows.

 With the FMI-LS-BUS plugin, the analysis of complex bus communication becomes significantly easier, providing a transparent and comprehensive view of all FMI-LS-BUS operations.

-Please note that this only refers to the Wireshark plugin itself.
-Either the FMU or the importer (e.g. [dSPACE VEOS](https://www.dspace.com/en/pub/home/products/sw/simulation_software/veos.cfm)) must be able to log the FMI-LS-BUS operations according to the Wireshark format in a `.pcapng` file.

 ## Integrating the FMI-LS-BUS Plugin into Wireshark